miragecraft/x-include/README.md

 I suck at coding, so no advanced techniques here.
 Also it's not optmized for speed but for clarity.

+*For future consideration:*

+Relative path remapping is undesirable when passing HTML data from the host page into the include file and intermix with HTML from the include file itself.

+There should be a way to mark specific sections of HTML to be excluded from remapping.

+I'll get to it when it becomes an issue for my own use.

 ## Documentation

 1. [Basic usage](#basic)